fathorMB/Quasar/src/README.md

 ### Prerequisites

 - .NET SDK 8.0 (preview tolerated by the repo).
-- PostgreSQL with TimescaleDB extension (optional, used for sensor streaming).
+- SQL Server or SQLite (depending on the selected persistence mode).
-- SQL Server or SQLite (depending on selected persistence mode).
+- PostgreSQL with TimescaleDB (optional; only required for sensor telemetry demo).

 ### Clone & Build